Skip to content

 Tip #1 Design The Packaging Around Your Products

 But this isn't just about the form.
-Obviously your packaging should fit your products inside, but think about the color and design choices you have already made.
+Obviously, your packaging should fit your products inside, but think about the color and design choices you have already made.
 Your packaging should enhance your products, not the other way around.

 Create a list of all the design elements that make up your product and your brand, and start there.
 As long as every design choice is in line with those pieces, you will find success.